nathankellenicki/node-poweredup/DOCS.md

 <a name="new_PUPRemote_new"></a>

 ### new PUPRemote()
-The PUPRemote is emitted if the discovered device is a Powered Up Remote.
+The PUPRemote is emitted if the discovered device is a Powered UP Remote.

 <a name="LPF2Hub+current"></a>